thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 ## Recap

 We have gained clarity and performance.

+We began with limitations of the language and this led to an idiom.

-Next, we can adapt the macro to take care of the new boilerplate, generalize the technique to configuration properties of arbitrary types; which will happen in a successive article.
+Next, we can adapt the macro to take care of the new boilerplate, generalize the technique to configuration properties of arbitrary types; which will happen in successive articles because:
+1. The boilerplate will require considerations about how to deal with boost sequence lists of n-ary components that are sufficiently complicated over the macros shown before
+2. The configuration properties may include non-trivial types as `std::string` or perhaps aggregation of primitives that invite consolidation into a single value as we did with the sets of flags into a bitset, which forces considerations about strict aliasing.

-Also, we should comment on a sleight of hand we've made here: treating bit sets as an integer or vice versa as it is convenient to us.
-This goes against the principles of strict types present in the language; I think we should treat at length the subject of how strict types, which their advocates advocate because of potential optimizations related to propagation of constants and proving memory aliasing does not occur, in reality, from my point of view, impedes implementation-defined type punning extremely useful for clarity and performance.
+About that last point, we should comment on a sleight of hand we've made here: treating bit sets as an integer or vice versa as it is convenient to us.
+This goes against the principles of strict types present in the language; I think we should treat at length the subject of how strict types, which their advocates advocate because of potential optimizations related to propagation of constants and proving memory aliasing does not occur, in reality, from my point of view, impedes implementation-defined type punning extremely useful for clarity and performance while the other optimizations occur only very rarely, if ever.

 In my original articles I discovered the "power set..." idiom while talking about something else; that discussion will be continued.